theanh28/tello/README.md

 # tello
-Web server for Gioi IELTS auto student-hw checking
+A simple web server for Gioi IELTS auto student-hw checking

 This is a simple firebase functions app that uses an Express app as the /api function.
 Feel free to look for code reference.
 Remember that Firebase's Blaze plan 'Pay as you go' still has a limit of resources for free use each month.
 # desc